Autumn Cheese Board with Ginger Pickled Figs

 Hi hi hi!
-I made us another epic cheese board.
+I made us another unique charcuterie board idea.
 I’ve been absolutely obsessed with early fall produce lately.
 It’s not quite time for sweet dumpling squash and pumpkin yet, but it IS time for figs and concord grapes!

 If you’ve never tried a fresh fig before, I would recommend you hightail it to your local fig purveyor, buy yourself one, and give it a try.
 I used to think I hated figs, but that was probably because I had one bad fig, one time.

 The figs this year (they’re in season right now!) are awesome, and they’re my temporary favorite food until further notice.

 If you do indeed decide that you like figs, Step 2 would be to make a batch of my Ginger Pickled Figs. And then build an autumn cheese board (or even a Halloween charcuterie board or jarcuterie), like so:

 - Ginger Pickled Figs (recipe below)